 There’s a three step process that the sages seem to be telling us is good for this:

-Step One: Take a bite of a sweet juicy grape, fig, pomegranate, olive, date, apple, pear, etc.
+Step One: Make a brocha and take a bite of a sweet juicy grape, fig, pomegranate, olive, date, apple, pear, etc.

 Step Two: Silently thank the Creator for making the fruit, the tastebuds to enjoy the fruit, and your ability to have access to the fruit.

 Step Three: Feel the closeness of Creator.

 We celebrate the fruit in the winter when things look bleakest.
 Outside its pretty barren, but deep down the sap is starting to rise in the trees.
 This marks the beginning of the blessings to come.

 Sometimes when things look bleakest, the blessings are in the making.